 Infusion of seed is used.

 The plant roasted in a room, or plant powder sprinkled in room is used to expel fleas.

-Powder of dried seeds is taken in dose of 1-3 grams empty stomach for five days.
+Powder of dried seeds are taken in a dose of 1-3 grams empty stomach for five days.

-Kalijiri powder 4 part + Peeli Hartaal 1 part, is ground to make paste in Gau mutra (Cow Urine) and applied topically on affected skin area.
+Kalijiri powder 4 part + Peeli Hartaal 1 part, is ground to make paste in Gau mutra (Cow Urine), and applied topically on the affected skin area.

 Loss of appetite

 Kalijiri seeds + Ajwain, are taken in equal amount, and crushed.
 This s taken to cure loss of appetite.

 The bruised seeds are ground into a paste, and mixed with lime juice, and applied.